Rexios80/pub_update_checker/README.md

 ## Getting started

 Have a dart script package published on pub.dev.
 This only works for a currently running globally activated package.
+Running in any other configuration will always show that the package is up to date.

 ## Usage